 Source: Family Violence Prevention & Services Program, Family & Youth Services Bureau.
 (2015).
-Domestic Violence Services Provided by State and Tribal Grantees.
+Domestic Violence Services Provided by State and Tribal Grantees (PDF).
 Washington, DC.

 The need for safe housing and the economic resources to maintain safe housing are two of the most pressing concerns among abused women who are planning to or have recently left abusers.